The best coastal hikes in NSW

 • In a nutshell: This stellar stroll connects several of the Central Coast's most beloved beaches.

-• Parking?
-There's parking at or near each beach, including Putty Beach and Macmasters Beach at either end of the track.
+• Parking: There's parking at or near each beach, including Putty Beach and MacMasters Beach, at either end of the track.

-• Distance: 8.5km one-way
+• Distance: 8.5km one way

 • Difficulty: Grade 3

-The southern end of this walk begins at Putty Beach, wrapping up Macmasters Beach to the north.
-There's nothing too nasty to worry about in terms of difficulty, as the trail is well maintained, with some sections of smooth and easy boardwalk.
-The toughest parts require moderate climbs up to cliff tops and descend down to beaches.
-Trust us, there's just rewards for it all.
+The Bouddi Coastal Walk hits that strolling sweet spot clocking in at 8.5km one way and takes three to four hours depending on your speed.
+The southern end of this walk begins at Putty Beach, wrapping up at MacMasters Beach to the north.
+While the trail is well maintained with some sections of smooth, easy boardwalk there are challenges like the moderate climbs up to clifftops before descending to beaches.
 If you only have time for one pit stop, make sure it's Maitland Bay and its crystal-clear water.
 Leave time to take a dip before you carry on with your walk.

-> Get directions
+Get directions

 Hare Point Walking Track

-• Parking?
-At the Red Point picnic area where the walk starts.
+• Parking: At the Red Point picnic area where the walk starts.

-• Distance: 6km one-way
+• Distance: 6km return

 • Difficulty: Grade 5

-> Get directions
+Get directions

 Hare Point Track estuarine wetlands including saltmarsh and mangroves Carama Inlet northern shores of Jervis Bay